Breastfeeding during a painful procedure such as a heel-stick for newborn screening provides analgesia to infants.

 References (most recent listed first)

-Breastfeeding as pain relief
+Breastfeeding and breastmilk as pain relief

 Okan F, Ozdil A, Bulbul A, Yapici Z, Nuhoglu A. Analgesic effects of skin-to-skin contact and breastfeeding in procedural pain in healthy term neonates.
 Ann Trop Paediatr.
 2010;30(2):119-28.